bet4a/d3wiki/Upgrading-to-3.0.md

 ## SVG

-The aliases d3.svg.mouse and d3.svg.touches have been removed; use d3.mouse and d3.touches instead.
+The aliases **d3.svg.mouse and d3.svg.touches have been removed**; use d3.mouse and d3.touches instead.
 These methods are identical, and were moved in an earlier minor release that added support for HTML as well as SVG elements.

 ## Other Miscellany